viktorpm/viktorpm.github.io/README.md

 ## Deployment (GitHub Pages)

 This repository is a GitHub Pages site.
 When you push to the default branch:
-- GitHub Pages builds the site with Jekyll and Minimal Mistakes
+- GitHub Pages builds the site with Jekyll and Minima theme
 - Output is served at `https://<username>.github.io/`

 No manual deployment is required.
 Ensure `_site/` and `vendor/` are not committed (they are in `.gitignore`).